Mechanical properties of carbon nanotubes: Radial elasticity

 On the other hand, there was evidence that in the radial direction they are rather soft.
 The first transmission electron microscope observation of radial elasticity suggested that even the van der Waals forces can deform two adjacent nanotubes.
 Later, nanoindentations with atomic force microscope were performed by several groups to quantitatively measure radial elasticity of multiwalled carbon nanotubes and tapping/contact mode atomic force microscopy was also performed on single-walled carbon nanotubes.
 Young's modulus of on the order of several GPa showed that CNTs are in fact very soft in the radial direction.
 A complete phase diagram giving the transition to the radially collapsed geometry as function of diameter, pressure and number of tube-walls has been produced from semiempirical grounds.

 Radial direction elasticity of CNTs is important especially for carbon nanotube composites where the embedded tubes are subjected to large deformation in the transverse direction under the applied load on the composite structure.

 One of the main problems in characterizing the radial elasticity of CNTs is the knowledge about the internal radius of the CNT; carbon nanotubes with identical outer diameter may have different internal diameter (or the number of walls).
 In 2008, a method using an atomic force microscope was introduced to determine the exact number of layers and hence the internal diameter of the CNT.
 In this way, mechanical characterization is more accurate.

 Hardness

-Standards single-walled carbon nanotubes can withstand a pressure up to 25 GPa without [plastic/permanent] deformation.
+Standards single-walled carbon nanotubes can withstand a pressure up to 25 GPa without plastic/permanent deformation.
 They then undergo a transformation to superhard phase nanotubes.
 Maximum pressures measured using current experimental techniques are around 55 GPa.
 However, these new superhard phase nanotubes collapse at an even higher, albeit unknown, pressure.

 The bulk modulus of superhard phase nanotubes is 462 to 546 GPa, even higher than that of diamond (420 GPa for single diamond crystal).

 Wettability

 The surface wettability of CNT is of importance for its applications in various settings.
 Although the intrinsic contact angle of graphite is around 90°, the contact angles of most as-synthesized CNT arrays are over 160°, exhibiting a superhydrophobic property.
-By applying a voltage as low as 1.3V, the extreme water repellant surface can be switched to a superhydrophilic one.
+By applying a voltage as low as 1.3 V, the extreme water repellant surface can be switched to a superhydrophilic one.